 Brian’s experience playing the highest levels of professional hockey has brought him an increased knowledge of the physical and mental aspects of the game.
 He designs on-ice workouts to reflect this knowledge by simulating game-like situations that are common at all levels of play.
 These focused, dynamic skill sessions are intended to develop a player’s confidence, situational awareness and overall skill set.

 Brian is the owner and strength coach at Advantage Strength and Conditioning and lives in Milan with his wife Kelly, son Cole and daughter, Cooper.

 Zachary has been playing hockey since he was four years old, playing house, travel, and collegiate club.
 He received lessons from Carrie Keil throughout his youth and attended camps and Hockey University for three years before becoming an instructor at that camp himself.
 He played his top seasons of hockey with the AAA Motor City Metal Jackets of the NAPHL and played four years with Eastern Michigan University’s D1 ACHA team where he captained his final two years.
 He graduated EMU with a bachelor’s degree in Sports Performance and Fitness Entrepreneurship.
 He has been coaching and teaching lessons for five years.
-Zachary currently works at George Long Elementary School in Grass Lake as a special education aide, coaches private lessons, teaches power skating with AAAHA, and is an assistant/skills coach with the 2003 BTA Ann Arbor Wolves.
+Zachary currently works at George Long Elementary School in Grass Lake as a special education aide, coaches private lessons, teaches power skating with AAAHA, and is currently the Head Coach of the Saline HS Prep hockey team.